byteleaphq/athena-python/docs/sdks/chatbot/README.md

 res = s.chatbot.post_chatbot_get(chatbot_id='7a2e792d-cf48-49d2-a36d-186be034a9dc')

-if res.object is not None:
+if res.chatbot_response is not None:
     # handle response
     pass